Raksha-Srinivasan/Brain-Tumor-Segmentation/README.md

 # WaterShed Algorithm
- The main aim of this algorithm is to segment the image,when two region of interest are close to each other taht is when their edges meet each other.
+ The main aim of this algorithm is to segment the image,when two region of interest are close to each other that is when their edges meet each other.

  **Architecture**